 Mathematicians have already proved the possibility of making 3D objects from a ribbon.
 You can see how to make a tetrahedron in Figure 1.
 The ribbon is folded according to the drawn lines, sides of equilateral triangles.

+First, let us identify these five geometric objects — or, in the terminology of mathematicians, geometric solids.
 One can make a cube using a similar way (see Fig. 2).
 Its faces are lined up in a chain, and in order to change the direction of the ribbon to complete the formation, it is enough just to fold it on the diagonal of the square (the article about a cube made of ribbon was published in “Science and Life”, №10, 1972)

 So, a simple ribbon can be transformed into a blank for making a variety of polyhedra when a pattern is drawn on its surface.
 On the basis of a variety of patterns one can make all regular polyhedra except dodecahedron.
 This is due to the lack of symmetry axes of the 5th, 7th and higher order in flat patterns.
 In other words, it is impossible to make a continuous pattern made of pentagons.